The Voice Dominicana

-The Voice Dominicana is a Dominican singing competition television series created by John de Mol and based on the concept The Voice of Holland.
+The Voice Dominicana is a Dominican singing competition television series created by John de Mol Jr. and based on the concept The Voice of Holland.
 It is also a part of an international series.
 It is produced by ProCapital Films and Ram Group Global which was premiered via Telesistema 11 on July 4, 2021.

 The series employs a panel of four coaches who will critique and guide the artists' performance throughout the season.
 The original coaching panel for the first season were Juan Magán, Milly Quezada, Nacho and Musicólogo The Libro.
 The show was renewed for a second season, where Eddy Herrera and Alex Matos were announced as new coaches, replacing Magán and Nacho.

 Format

 The show's format features four stages of competition: blind auditions, battle rounds, knockouts, and live performance shows.

 Blind auditions

 Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.
 In the first season, the length of each coach's team is 14 members.